piranha1983/project-24-25/README.md

 2. `tetris.cpp` **must not** define the `main` function: we will write it to test your code.
 If you define the `main` function, the code will not compile during project evaluation.

-3. Do not use any namespace.
+3. Do not define any new namespace.

 ### Format and Submission Link